sumbach/lkitching.github.io/_clojure_jvm/05_dependencies.md

 on `json-java.jar` at runtime.
 JAR files are just an archive of class files and do not define a mechanism for declaring which other JARs define dependency classes.

-In addition, the other team have a few other requirements for consuming our library:
+In addition, the other team has a few other requirements for consuming our library:

 * They would prefer not to commit binary files to their source control repository
 * They would like to be able to identify the library version from the JAR file name